lsomerset561/Treehouse/README.md

-This repo is my first & is being completed as part of Treehouse's GitHub Basics course.
-The project uploaded is also from Treehouse -- the Dice Roll project from the Objected Oriented JavaScript course.
+This repo is my first.
+It's being completed as part of Treehouse's GitHub Basics course.
+It contains a project from Treehouse -- Dice Roll from the Objected Oriented JavaScript course.